polycog/tutorials/README.md

 ## 📌 Overview

-[**`cognition`**]("https://github.com/polycog/cognition") is a neurosymbolic agent framework that combines probabilistic neural processing with deterministic, symbolic, logical reasoning.
-It is designed for building trustworthy agents that are reliable, steerable, and explainable.`cognition` brings together frontier models and deterministic, symbolic AI.
+**`cognition`**] is a [neurosymbolic](https://en.wikipedia.org/wiki/Neuro-symbolic_AI) agent framework that combines stochastic neural processing with deterministic, logical reasoning.
+It is designed for building trustworthy agents that are reliable, steerable, and explainable.`cognition` brings together frontier models and deterministic, symbolic AI in an integrated architecture.

-`cognition` builds upon the classic **Perceive–Decide–Act** agentic loop and provides methods to program intelligent behaviors.

 ---